Transition to OCIO

 The Transition Plan

 After the organization approves the new IPS, the OCIO evaluates incumbent managers against the new policy and develops a detailed transition plan with input from the organization.
-It is worth noting here that some OCIOs carefully review the organization’s existing managers to see whether any can be incorporated into the OCIO’s new recommended lineup (potentially reducing transaction costs), whereas others simply terminate all of the organization’s existing, liquid managers and start over.
+It is worth noting here that some OCIOs carefully review the organization’s existing managers to see whether any should be incorporated into the OCIO’s new recommended lineup (potentially reducing transaction costs), whereas others simply terminate all of the organization’s existing, liquid managers and start over.
 If you have managers you wish to keep or have strong feelings about the way in which the OCIO handles the existing portfolio, we recommend that you communicate those preferences as early as possible in this phase of the transition.
-Also, if the IPS imposes any restrictions or specifies particular considerations for the portfolio’s investments (e.g., “values-based investing” considerations such as ESG, impact, sustainability, and DEI) – the OCIO and the investment committee should discuss and decide how best to implement them.
+Also, if the IPS imposes any restrictions or specifies particular considerations for the portfolio’s investments – (e.g., “values-based investing” considerations such as DEI, ESG, impact, and sustainability) – the OCIO and the investment committee should discuss and decide how best to implement them.

 Phase Three: Implement Revised IPS